-With over 17 million people passing through every year, award-winning Vancouver International Airport, or YVR, is the second busiest airport in Canada
+With as many as 17 million people passing through each year, award-winning Vancouver International Airport, or YVR, is the second busiest airport in Canada.

 Vancouver YVR Airport